general-molecular-simulations/so3lr/README.md

 high-level perspective, all that needs to be done is to define some function `system_to_graph` which transforms whatever input structure one has to a `Graph` object.
 Passed to `so3lr_potential` one gets the potential energy of the system.

+## Coming soon!

+- Fast TFDS dataloader
+- General robust loss
+- Multi-head fine-tuning
+- PME + tuning
+- Analytical Hessians
+- Force decompositions
+- Extract embeddings

+If you would like to see new features, add your own functionality, or share ideas, please reach out or open an issue.
+We are always happy to collaborate and hear your thoughts!

+The CLI, repository, and model are still evolving, and your feedback is invaluable.
+We would appreciate if you report any errors or incosistencies.

 ## Datasets
 The quantum mechanical datasets used for training and testing SO3LR are available on Zenodo: